 Due to matches getting destroyed automatically, match-3 games tend to fall into long loops of automated play.
 A player makes a match, it gets destroyed; new objects fall and create another match, which also gets destroyed and new objects fall down… It can go on like that for a while.
 Not the funnest experience.

-Since blast games require player input to destroy matches, this theft of agency doesn’t happen in the core gameplay loop.
+Since match-2 games require player input to destroy matches, this theft of agency doesn’t happen in the core gameplay loop.

 Monetization consideration and premise change

 Months later, monetization thoughts started surfacing as well.
 After investing so much time developing Cat Magic, I could no longer view the game as a mere parody.
-This influenced the core gameplay, story, and theme implementations more.
+This in turn influenced the core gameplay, story, and theme implementations.
 I couldn’t let players spend money on in-game items (even ads removal) if I knew the game would break down soon.
 In time, the idea of glitching out and breaking apart got abandoned.